 Potential applications of the Attention-to-Thoughts model

 A2T model provides a conceptual and computational framework for examining the temporal dynamics of internal attention, thought and affect.
 Accordingly, A2T has potential applications to the study of psychological phenomena or processes characterized by temporal dynamics of thought and affect.
-Examples of two such phenomena are mindwandering and mindfulness meditation.
-Key questions in these fields regard: (i) why and how attention spontaneously or volitionally shifts from a task-relevant target (e.g., in mindwandering – some ongoing task, in mindfulness meditation – focusing on one’s breath) to internal events; (ii) the affective antecedents or consequences of such attentional shifts; or (iii) the contextual influences over these phenomena.
+For example, A2T has direct and significant implications for understanding the temporal dynamics of cognitive-emotional processes in mental health.
+Specifically, A2T has important implications for understanding common forms of cognitive vulnerability that contribute to the onset and maintenance of prevalent forms of psychopathology.